ToshY/seigaiha/README.md

         * Use `base64 vector-image.svg` to get base64 string, or write to temporary file
           with `cat vector-image.svg | base64 -w 0 > vector-image_base64.txt` and copy-paste the contents into
           the `image` key in the JSON preset.
+    * You can use [https://jakearchibald.github.io/svgomg/](https://jakearchibald.github.io/svgomg/) to simplify predefined SVGs, making them more likely to work when creating a broken pattern with these images.

 </details>

 ## ❕ License